Leigh Thrailkill, Director of Federal Programs

 Parent and Family Engagement

 Educators realize the important role parents play in the education of a child.
 A large component of Title I, Part A is parent and family engagement.
-Under the guidance of the Parent and Family Engagement Coordinator, the district offers ongoing opportunities for parents and other stakeholders to participate in the educational process.
+Under the guidance of the Parent and Family Engagement Coordinator, Nicole Kennedy, the district offers ongoing opportunities for parents and other stakeholders to participate in the educational process.

 Parent Advisory Council Meeting: Dec.
 1, 2020